 Sign up to our newsletter and stay always informed with news and tips around your health.

-Elen Regina Duarte is finishing her last year of Nutrition at the University Nove de Julho in São Paulo, Brazil.
-Throughout these 4 years she has developed a passion for family nutrition.
+Elen Regina Duarte has studied Nutrition at the University Nove de Julho in São Paulo, Brazil and has developed a passion for family nutrition.
 She is married and the mother of a beautiful girl.

 |↑1||Ramos M. Desenvolvimento do comportamento alimentar infantil.
 Jornal de Pediatria 0021-7557/00/76-Supl.3/S229|